 Setting your own work hours and creating the business of your dreams is what many self-employed individuals aspire to do.
 However, when it comes to expat taxes, things can get a bit complicated.
 In this post, we break down the needed expat tax support for self-employment taxes for Americans abroad.

-How to Determine You are Self-Employed by IRS
+How to Determine if You are Self-Employed by IRS

 It is important to make sure that you as a US citizen abroad are really self-employed.
 As a freelancer, you need to correctly identify whether you are giving services as an employee or an independent contractor.